 Divergence between values of validated markers that are presumed to be systematically connected (and assumed to 'line up' in a causal structure), may also occur.
 When judging the difference in quantitative values between two biomarkers, whose values are expected to be aligned, scientists may refer to theory to embed both biomarker trajectories along a series of interventions and realize that one of the biomarkers is not following its theoretically predicted trajectory.
 For instance, in the aforementioned example, LDL-C was categorized as a validated SM; but Otvos et al. (2011) show the inconsistency of LDL measurement in relation to the clinical endpoint by comparing LDL-C and LDL particle number (LDL-P) measures.

-However, pragmatic considerations are also important: scientists may judge that a given biomarker is “similar enough” or “differs too much” based on considerations that are outside of the theoretical and methodological parameters.
+It is worth noting that pragmatic considerations are also important in judgments about converging or diverging biomarkers.
+Scientists may judge that a given biomarker is “similar enough” or “differs too much” based on considerations that are outside of the theoretical and methodological parameters.

 The problem of SM divergence is not directly solvable by referring to already available theoretical or explanatory considerations.
 Even in the category of validated SMs, causal complexity prevents clean-cut relationships between SMs and endpoints.
-This is where causal explanatory reliability, i.e. extracting causal information from surrogates, becomes difficult.
+This is where causal-explanatory reliability, i.e. extracting causal information from surrogates, becomes difficult.
 As reviewed in Fleming & Powers (2012), a marker may:

 (C1) be a parallel output of an upstream event in the causal pathway, but not tie into the downstream causal pathway of the outcome of interest;